General Information & Policies

 Registration, Tuition, and Fees

 The annual registration fee is non-refundable.
 The student (or parent/guardian) is financially responsible for all classes and lessons.
-Students who enroll for private lessons and classes designated as “year-long” are registered for the entire academic year and will be billed automatically.
+Students enrolled in private lessons and year-long classes are registered for the entire academic year and will be billed automatically.

 The lessons and classes for students with outstanding balances will be suspended until the account is paid in full.